worldbank/gld/Support/B - Country Survey Details/NPL/LFS/Converting between ICLS Definitions.md

 # Dual Employment Workers

 Dual employment here refers to observations who not only have an unpaid job, working only or mainly for family consumption, but also have a paid job.
-Following the questions in Section C, "Identification of Employment", dual employment workers will also be directed to Section D, meaning that they are treated as the employed.
+Following the questions in Section C, "Identification of Employment", dual employment workers will also be directed to Section D, meaning that they are treated as employed.

 ![2017_sectionc](utilities/2017_sectionC.png)